Top reasons for cart abandonment and how to address them

 Learning where your customers are abandoning their carts is essential for preventing cart abandonment.
 Existing tools like Google’s Advanced E-commerce Analytics can help you create comprehensive conversion funnels to map where shoppers drop off in the conversion funnel.

-Funnel Visualization Reports can outline your customer journey, enabling you to see what pages are visited and what proportion of shoppers remain in each funnel stage.
-High attrition on the payment page could indicate unclear CTAs, too few payment options, or poor site functionality.
+Funnel Visualization Reports can outline your customer journey, enabling you to see which pages are visited and what proportion of shoppers remain in each funnel stage.
+For example, high attrition on the payment page could indicate unclear CTAs, too few payment options, or poor site functionality.

 Optimize payments processing

-It's essential to evaluate your customer data to find out what is causing cart abandonment in your business.
-From here, you can choose the improvements that would be more appropriate for targeting those issues.
-This could be anything from rearranging payment methods at checkout to integrating new processors or using machine learning in your fraud tools.
+It's essential to evaluate your customer data to determine what is causing cart abandonment in your business.
+Then, you can choose the improvements that would be more appropriate for targeting those issues.
+These could include anything from rearranging payment methods at checkout to integrating new processors or using machine learning in your fraud tools.

 Learn more about payment optimization.